 Ryan Wallman talks copy

-Ryan Wallman works at Wellmark as their Associate Creative Director and Head of Copy.
+Ryan Wallman works at Wellmark as their Executive Creative Director (Copy).
 Wellmark is a Melbourne-based creative agency that specialises in healthcare; everything from pharmaceutical marketing through to consumer health campaigns.

 Ryan Wallman